judzelicor/terminal.judzelicor.com/README.md

 ❌ Ability to launch a simulated python or node environment.
 I think this would be a nice touch.
 I need to study up on this.

 ❌ Customizable themes.

+❌ Improve front-end design.

+❌ Typewriter effect to reveal the result of every command.